pellucida/chroot_tools/README.md

 When setting up a chroot jail knowing which shared object to copy into the jail can be a problem.
-The script `ls_shlibs` queries at list of executables and prints a list of the required share library files and runtime linkers.
+The script `ls_shlibs` queries a list of executables and prints a list of the required shared library files and runtime linkers.

 ### SYNOPSIS